seanpm2001/smithy/docs/source/1.0/spec/core/traits.rst

 ---------------------

 Summary
-    Used to explicitly mark a top-level input or output shape member of an instance operation is not bound to a resource property.
-Can also mark another trait to have same effect.
+    Used to explicitly mark a that top-level input or output shape member of an operation is not bound to a resource property.
+This trait can also mark another trait as a carrier for ``@notProperty`` so that if that trait is applied to a member, the member is considered implicitly marked with ``@notProperty``.
 Trait selector
     ``:is(operation -[input, output]-> structure > member, [trait|trait])``